KusneNIST/SAGE/README.md

 Supporting code for the paper: Kusne, AG, McDannald, A, DeCost, B, "Learning material synthesis–process–structure–property relationship by data fusion: Bayesian co-regionalization N-dimensional piecewise function learning", Digital Discovery, 2024, http://dx.doi.org/10.1039/D4DD00048J.
 * If there are any issues, please contact: aaron (dot) kusne (at) nist (dot) gov

-**After a recent update to colab, there are now conflicts between the imported libraries and colab's background libraries.
-We are working to figure this out.**

 ## Binder:
 You can run the provided notebooks in the Binder environment: https://mybinder.org/v2/gh/KusneNIST/SAGE/HEAD Notebooks provided: